This is one of those features that you rarely need. A parallel plane with nothing to refer to.

 If you only click a point on a surface and create a new parallel plane, it will also add a new 3D sketch for you containing only a point.
 This point isn’t fixed in space, so it can be moved intentionally or unintentionally (by changing other geometry for example).
 Be aware of this.

-When you edit the new plane, you’ll see that you can give it on offset afterwards as well.
+When you edit the new plane, you’ll see that you can give it on offset afterward as well.

 That’s all there is to it.
 No more fiddling with iteratively determined angles, multiple axes and random planes.
 You now have a well-defined (though nearly untraceable) plane with the perfect orientation.